JohnYeung-dojjy/man-to-gril-voice-changer/readme.md

+Developed with python 3.10

-This read me file is a documentation on what does this man to girl application do and how users can use the GUI
+This readme file is a documentation on what does this man to girl application do and how users can use the GUI

 The audio signal are processed in a 1 second interval